-- The Academy will provide equipment so that as far as is reasonably practicable to ensure manual lifting will be avoided where appropriate. - Pupils will only be moved and handled using the equipment and techniques described in the "risk reduction procedures" defined within the risk assessment or as shown by a Moving and Handling trainer. - Any staff members/teams that deviate from the risk assessment without consultation from the moving and handling team will be addressed by the moving and handling team and the Senior Leadership informed immediately. - Any difficulties or change in circumstances with either pupil needs or the individual capability of staff must be reported immediately to the risk assessor so that a re-assessment can be arranged. - After initial training staff are to take ownership of training needs, by informing the Moving and Handling team if needs change, this includes new team members/staff changes, new pupils, individual needs of either the pupil or staff change.

-- Any observed incidences of bad practice or deviation from the agreed risk assessment plan MUST be reported to the line manager and Moving and Handling team to be resolved.
+- The Academy will provide equipment so that as far as is reasonably practicable to ensure manual lifting will be avoided where appropriate. - Pupils will only be moved and handled using the equipment and techniques described in the "risk reduction procedures" defined within the risk assessment or as shown by a Moving and Handling trainer. - Any staff members/teams that deviate from the risk assessment without consultation from the moving and handling team will be addressed by the moving and handling team and the Senior Leadership informed immediately. - Any difficulties or change in circumstances with either pupil needs or the individual capability of staff must be reported immediately to the risk assessor so that a re-assessment can be arranged. - After initial training staff are to take ownership of training needs, by informing the Moving and Handling team if needs change, this includes new team members/staff changes, new pupils, individual needs of either the pupil or staff change. - When moving any student, the staff member most familiar with the student is to lead with their moving and handling, if there are staff covering in class then provided they have had their practical training they can be a second person to support but must be led by a competent member of the regular class team. - Any observed incidences of bad practice or deviation from the agreed risk assessment plan MUST be reported to the line manager and Moving and Handling team to be resolved.
 If a training issue is identified, the Moving and Handling team will address this with the training coordinator. - Any concerns of 'poor' manual handling will be addressed immediately by the Moving and Handling team initially and referred to the Senior Leadership team should further training be required or if the practice was to continue. - Any near misses/dangerous occurrences regarding moving and handling must be reported as soon as possible.
-The moving and handling team will then decide if any further action is to be taken. - Unless otherwise assessed staff are not to lift pupils unless there is an immediate danger to the staff or pupils, see Emergency Situations. - Pupils are not to be carried under any circumstances not matter what the distance involved is. - Staff are to read and sign each risk assessment for each pupil who has one. - The risk assessments will be read each time it is updated and at the beginning of terms 1, 3 and 5.
-Each staff member is to then sign in the appropriate areas of the risk assessment to declare that they have read and understood the content of the risk assessment. - Staff practice will be monitored by the Moving and Handling team through regular discussions with class teams and the Moving and Handling team will carry out twice termly monitoring walks to ensure good practice is continuing.
+The moving and handling team will then decide if any further action is to be taken. - Unless otherwise assessed staff are not to lift pupils unless there is an immediate danger to the staff or pupils, see Emergency Situations. - Pupils are not to be carried under any circumstances no matter what the distance involved is. - Staff are to read and sign each risk assessment for each pupil who has one. - The risk assessments will be read each time it is updated and at the beginning of terms 1, 3 and 5.
+Each staff member is to then sign in the appropriate areas of the risk assessment to declare that they have read and understood the content of the risk assessment.

+• Staff practice will be monitored by the Moving and Handling team through regular discussions with class teams and the Moving and Handling team will carry out twice termly monitoring walks to ensure good practice is continuing.
 See above 'Training'